Ginsbourger/ginsbourger.github.io/_pages/events.md

  <li> Invited talk (session ES28) at the 4th International Conference on Computing and Statistics
 (<a href="http://www.cfe-csda.org/ercim11/cfp.html">ERCIM'11</a>) in London, from December 17. to 19.
 2011</li>
 <p> </p>
- <li> Invited talk at the <a href="http://www2.unine.ch/math/page-12874.html#cid195554">S&eacuteminaire "Math&eacutematiques et Soci&eacutet&eacute"</a> in Neuch&acirctel,
+ <li> Invited talk at the <a href="http://www2.unine.ch/math/page-12874.html#cid195554">Séminaire "Mathémamatiques et Société"</a> in Neuchâtel,
  on December 14.
 2011</li>
 <p> </p>
 <li> Inaugural meeting of the ReDICE project in Paris, December 6.
 2011</li>